 Spending upwards of 50 hours in his basement workshop on each model, Logan uses mixed media including wood, plaster, cement, stones and paint.
 His models have been exhibited at Hancock Shaker Village in Pittsfield, the Eric Sloane Museum in Kent, Connecticut, and the Covered Bridge Museum in Bennington, Vermont.

-The exhibit is free and open to the public and continues through October.
-Museum hours are every Saturday and Sunday from 10am to 2pm, and Monday through Thursday from 9am to noon.
+The exhibit is free and open to the public and continues through this weekend.
+Museum hours are every Saturday and Sunday from 10am to 2pm.

 The GB Historical Society is the first organization in town to earn the GB S.A.F.E. seal for following state and local guidelines that ensure a safe environment for visitors.

 All visitors and tour guides wear a mask, use hand sanitizers and all exhibit rooms are cleaned and sanitized.
 Social distancing is also practiced.
 A maximum of five people per tour group will be enforced.

 For more information, please contact the Society at 413-591-8702 or email@example.com.